 In Silent Hill games, you can only save at notepads (first game), red "squares" (second game), red symbols (third game), and Henry's diary/journal (fourth game).

 In Cadaver, you have to pay the gods to save your game, requiring an exponentially larger sacrifice each time.
 Thus, save too often and you won't be able to save on the last level.

 Viewtiful Joe.
 Besides being able to save in-between each chapter, you can only do so once in the middle of each one, even if there are more checkpoints.
 So, those endless swarms of ultra-strong enemies?
 Those bosses that you can't seem to get any good hits in?
 Those time-consuming puzzles?
 And god forbid, the dreaded boss rush near the end of the game?
 Yeah, you'll be seeing them again in the same levels.
 A lot.

-Dragon Quest games will only let you save at a priest (or a king in the first three games), and make you read through long repetitive dialogues when you do so.
+Dragon Quest games will only let get saved at church (or a king in the first three games), and make you read through long repetitive dialogues when you do so.
 The portable remakes of III and IV offer a suspend save you can use outside of dungeons, but III's erases itself when you reload.
 IV's DS remake (possibly due to a Good Bad Bug) does not, and the remake of V on the same system works the same way with its quick-save feature.
 (On the other hand, IX has the typical one-time quick-save feature.)
 On the plus side, if your party gets wiped out, you go back to the last save point with half your gold and all your exp and items, making this less annoying than FF III.

 Dragon Warrior/Quest 2 had a 'Dragon Potion' which allowed you to save anywhere...but only once.
 However, a player can replay this game for years and possibly NEVER get one, with the item being a rare drop from a specific kind of Babble.
 In fact, one would only know of their existence if they read about it form a guide.